-Each year, the Remuneration Committee approves a LTI target for all Senior Executive Officers.
+Each year, the Remuneration Committee approves an LTI target for all Senior Executive Officers.
 The approved target is allocated between three separate components to ensure that each Senior Executive Officer's performance is assessed across factors considered important for sustainable long-term value creation:

-- ROCE RSU's are used as they are considered an indicator of high capital efficiency required over time; - TSR RSU's are used as they are considered an indicator of our performance relative to our US peer companies; and - · Scorecard LTI is considered an indicator of each Senior Executive Officer's contribution to achieving our long-term strategic goals.
+- ROCE RSUs are used as they are an indicator of high capital efficiency required over time; - · Relative TSR RSUs are used as they are an indicator of our performance relative to our US peer companies; and - Scorecard LTI is an indicator of each Senior Executive Officer's contribution to achieving our long-term strategic goals.

-Awards issued under the LTI Plans are issued pursuant to the terms of our Long-Term Incentive Plan 2006 (the "LTIP").
-During fiscal year 2015, our Senior Executive Officers were granted the following awards under the LTIP:
+Awards issued under the LTI Plans are issued pursuant to the terms of the LTIP.
+During fiscal year 2017, our Senior Executive Officers were granted the following awards under the LTIP: